adawoodian/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is for C programming projects
+Hi,This is for C programming projects